 - Study models for reviewing difficult space allocation and impacted trades

 - Model scenarios for model planning and coordination

 - Milestone plans to identify tasks for deliverable completion

 - Content model development per Level-of-Detail (LoD) specification

-- Model / technology integration to facilitate information exchange
+- Model or technology integration to facilitate information exchange

 - Tracking of model status and progress, as well as element ownership transfer

 Under this activity, I include information and data-oriented tasks that are associated with each deliverable.
 By breaking out asset models by deliverable, we can more clearly identify, track and coordinate data requirements at each phase of the life cycle.
 Coordination responsibilities can vary — depending on the information requirements that have been outlined in the execution plan and other documents.

 The important thing is that the right data and content is input in the models at each life-cycle stage so that deliverables will be met.
 This calls for model integrity reviews for verifying that models include the correct data for downstream use.
 And here, I don’t mean the model reviews that we often perform to clean and lean down a model prior to a data exchange!
 I’m talking about extensive model integrity reviews of a project’s data.
 If your project requires integration in a facilities management application, for example, a model integrity review would ensure that the locations of all components, as well as associated specs, warranties and service manuals are listed in digital format.

 Typical Common Data environment (CDE) information management tasks are also carried out to support data exchanges and ensure model/data integration and timely coordination.
 Depending on your project and organization size, they can be performed by a Project Manager or Project Admin, or may even require the BIM Manager’s assistance.